Homemade breads are so much in.

 The above article dealt with understanding of yeast and is based on the information given in the following links :-

-I shall be dealing with behaviour of yeast during baking and the terms like proofing, knock down, kneading the dough properly etc. in my subsequent blog.
+I shall be dealing with behaviour of yeast during baking and the terms like proofing, knock down, kneading the dough properly etc. in my subsequent post.

 Related articles Basic steps involved in Bread Making